How to watch Italian Serie A football live

 How to watch Serie A on TV and streaming services

-The Serie A broadcast rights are currently exclusively held by BT Sport in the UK and Ireland, and the service will show around 200 live matches over the course of the 2022/23 season, with at least five shown per ‘round’ or match day of the season.
+The Serie A broadcast rights are currently exclusively held by TNT Sports, formerly known as BT Sport, in the UK and.
+The service will show every single game over the course of the 23/24 season.

-Note that BT Sport does not hold the rights for the Coppa Italia.
-To watch selected games from this tournament, you’ll need Viaplay Sports, which costs £14.99 a month and can be added to a Sky or Virgin Media subscription, or as a Prime Video channel on Amazon.
+TNT Sport does not hold the rights for the Coppa Italia.
+Rather, Viaplay Sports has exclusive access to that and costs £14.99 a month with no commitment.
+It can be added to a Sky or Virgin Media subscription, or as a Prime Video channel on Amazon.
 Viaplay holds the rights to other football competitions too: Spain’s LaLiga and Scotland’s Viaplay Cup and Scottish Cup tournaments.

 Europe